zatchet/zatchet/README.md

 ### Hi, I'm Zach.

-I like to code.

-I go to Northeastern University in Boston, where I study computer science.

 Check out some of my projects below.
 Others exist too, but are private for academic policy reasons and can be made public upon request.

 Have a nice visit!